How Scientists Classify

 by Jay Sharp

-For centuries, biological scientists have worked to classify earth’s organisms in a manner that would help us understand how both the present and the extinct species relate to each other.
+For centuries, biological scientists have worked to classify earth’s organisms in a way that would help people understand how both the present and the extinct species relate to each other.
 What are the similarities?
 What are the differences?
-How, for instance, does a Desert Poppy relate to a Desert Willow?
-How does a Ladybird Beetle relate to a Mule Deer?
-How does a modern desert Rock Squirrel relate to the extinct Ice Age Wooly Mammoth?
+How, for instance, does a desert poppy relate to a desert willow?
+How does a ladybug relate to a mule deer?
+How does a modern desert rock squirrel relate to the extinct Ice Age wooly mammoth?

 In 1753, a Swedish scientist, Carl Linnaeus, devised a system for grouping, classifying and naming organisms on the basis of shared physical characteristics, which would serve as a measure of biological relationships.
+(If they had many shared characteristics, he supposed they must be more closely related than organisms that had few shared characteristics.)
 Since then, his successors have refined and expanded his system many times.
 While some have devised other kinds of systems, many use the system derived from Linnaeus’ original idea for classifying organisms.
-They now recognize five “Kingdoms” of living organisms:
+They now recognize five kingdoms of living organisms:

-The first two kingdoms, the plants and the animal and our current focus form principal links in earth’s food chains, including those of our deserts.
+The first two kingdoms, the plants and the animal, form principal links in earth’s food chains, including those of the Southwestern deserts.

 How the System Works

-In the system founded by Linnaeus, the plant and animal Kingdoms include categories of organisms known, by the scientific names, as:
+In the system founded by Linnaeus, the plant and animal kingdoms include categories of organisms known as:

-Each of the categories from the Phyla through the Genera includes groups with increasingly closely shared physical characteristics.
-The final category, Species, includes organisms that all have very similar physical characteristics.
-In the custom established by Linnaeus, scientists still call a species by the name of the Genus (singular of Genera), capitalized, and the Species, uncapitalized.
-For instance, they call the American Black Bear an Ursus americanus (the animal’s Genus and Species).
+Each of the categories from the phyla through the genera includes groups with increasingly closely shared physical characteristics.
+The final category, species, includes organisms that all have very similar physical characteristics.
+In the custom established by Linnaeus, scientists still call a species by the name of the genus (singular of genera), capitalized, and the species, uncapitalized.
+For instance, they call the American black bear an Ursus americanus (the animal’s genus is Ursus and its species is americanus).

-As a game, imagine that you and a brother each own jackets that have the shared physical characteristics of red color, zip-up fronts and waist-lengths, with each garment having a hood and three pockets.
-You both hang your virtually identical red jackets randomly in a closet that you share with other brothers and your sisters.
+As a game, imagine that two brothers each own jackets that have the shared physical characteristics of red color, zip-up fronts and waist-lengths, with each garment having a hood and three pockets.
+They both hang their virtually identical red jackets randomly in a closet that they share with their other brothers and sisters.

-First, think of all the garments hanging in the closet as a Kingdom of “Clothes.”
-How would you classify and name your red jackets?
+First, think of all the garments hanging in the closet as a kingdom of “Clothes.”
+How would the red jackets be classified and named?

-This Species, of course, would be the jackets belonging to you and your brother.
-You might call the Species the Hooded zip-up (the Genus and Species) in accordance with the convention established by Linnaeus.
+This species, of course, would be the jackets belonging to the two brothers.
+The species would be the Hooded zip-up (the genus and species) in accordance with the convention established by Linnaeus.

-You might find the identification and naming of your jackets made more complex, of course, should another brother own one that is virtually identical to yours except that his has one extra pocket and some blue trim.
+The identification and naming of the jackets would be more complex if another brother owned one virtually identical to Hooded zip-up except that it has one extra pocket and some blue trim.
 Would his rank as the same species with slight variations or a different species with distinctive differences?
 Scientists often find relatively small differences between otherwise similar species, raising significant problems in classifying and naming organisms.

 What makes plants the producers distinctive from other organisms, specifically, the animals?

-For example, scientists may place plants into two broad categories, one for those with “vascular” tissues and another for those with “non-vascular” tissues.
-The vascular tissue plants, for instance, Desert Poppies and Desert Willows, can conduct liquids, including water, from the roots through the plant stems and leaves.
-Non-vascular plants, specifically, the mosses, which typically grow near desert springs or seeps, cannot conduct liquids, relying instead on the surrounding moisture to meet their needs for water.
+For example, scientists may place plants into two broad categories, one for those with vascular tissues and another for those with non-vascular tissues.
+The vascular tissue plants, like desert poppies and desert willows, can conduct liquids, including water, from the roots through the plant stems and leaves.
+Non-vascular plants, specifically, mosses, which typically grow near desert springs or seeps, cannot conduct liquids, relying instead on the surrounding moisture to meet their needs for water.

-Scientists may otherwise classify plants on the basis of seeds.
-Some plants, for instance, the Pinyon Pines that grow at some of our higher desert elevations, produce uncovered seeds that develop within the plant’s cones.
-Other plants such as the desert grasses and some flowering plants produce seeds each with a single embryonic (unborn) leaf.
+Scientists may also classify plants on the basis of seeds.
+Some plants, for example, pinyon pines that grow at some of the higher desert elevations produce uncovered seeds that develop within the plant’s cones.
+Other plants such as desert grasses and some flowering plants produce seeds each with a single embryonic (unborn) leaf.
 Still others, for instance, the prickly pear cacti, flower and produce fruit with seeds each with two embryonic leaves.
-Ferns plus some “allied” plants such as the Horsetails, among the more primitive plants, reproduce from spores rather than seed.
+Ferns and some allied plants such as horsetails, are among the more primitive plants, and reproduce from spores rather than seed.

-Other scientists may rank plants, not only on the basis of tissue and seeds, but also on the basis of “stature” in the plant world, including in our deserts, for instance, the cacti, yuccas, agaves, grasses, shrubs and the annuals.
+Other scientists may rank plants, not only on the basis of tissue and seeds, but also on the basis of stature in the plant world, including in deserts, for instance, the cacti, yuccas, agaves, grasses, shrubs and the annuals.

 What makes animals the consumers distinctive from plants?

-As another game, consider how you might classify and name (scientifically) your dog.
+As another game, consider how you might classify and name (scientifically) a dog.

-The Phylum of invertebrates includes various Classes with creatures such as insects (including the Ladybird Beetle), spiders, centipedes, snails, worms and many more animal organisms that do not have spines.
+The phylum of invertebrates includes various classes with creatures such as insects (including the ladybug), spiders, centipedes, snails, worms and many more animal organisms that do not have spines.

-The Phylum of vertebrates include Classes such as reptiles, amphibians, fish, birds and mammals (including the Mule Deer, Rock Squirrel and the extinct Wooly Mammoth).
-Your dog, of course, would belong to the Phylum of the vertebrates and the Class of the mammals, which nurse their young and typically bear fur.
+The phylum of vertebrates include classes such as reptiles, amphibians, fish, birds and mammals (including the mule deer, rock squirrel and the extinct wooly mammoth).
+A dog, of course, would belong to the phylum of the vertebrates and the class of the mammals, which nurse their young and typically bear fur.

-Worldwide, the largely meat-eating Carnivora Order consists of some 11 Families, according to the University of Michigan’s Animal Diversity Web site.
-These include, as a few examples, the Families of the Canidae, or the dog-like animals; the Felidae, or cat-like animals; and Ursidae, or the bears.
+Worldwide, the largely meat-eating Carnivora order consists of some 11 families.
+(University of Michigan’s Animal Diversity Web site) These include, as a few examples, the families of the Canidae, or the dog-like animals; the Felidae, or cat-like animals; and Ursidae, or the bears.

-Scientific names of representative Species names are, for the dog, Canis familiaris; for a Red Wolf, Canis rufus; for a Gray Wolf, Canis lupus; and for a Coyote, Canis latrans.
+Scientific names of a few representative species are, for the dog, Canis familiaris; for a red wolf, Canis rufus; for a gray wolf, Canis lupus; and for a coyote, Canis latrans.

-You would, therefore, classify your dog, in the Kingdom of the animals, as a vertebrate, a mammal, a meat-eater, a wolf-and coyote relative, and a domesticated Canis Species.
+The dog, therefore, would be classified in the kingdom of the animals, as a vertebrate, a mammal, a meat-eater, a wolf-and coyote relative, and a domesticated Canis species.
 Scientifically, you would name him as a Canis familiaris, or a domesticated dog.

 A Ways to Go

-Since the 18th century, biological scientists have classified and named some 1.6 million organisms worldwide, including the representatives of all five Kingdoms.
-Faced with mind-numbing complexity, the scientists have been unable to reach a full agreement on classification systems or rankings within the existing systems.
+Since the 18th century, biological scientists have classified and named some 1.6 million organisms worldwide, including the representatives of all five kingdoms.
+Faced with mind-numbing complexity, they have been unable to reach a full agreement on classification systems or rankings within the existing systems.
 Meanwhile, they estimate that they may have another 10 to 30 million organisms to go.